MISSOURI FROM A-Z

 JUDICIAL The JUDICIAL System is the system of courts that interprets and applies the law in the name of the state.
 The judicial system of Missouri consists of 3 level of courts: Circuit Court, Court of Appeals, and Supreme Court.

 Many aspects of life in Missouri focus on KIDS.
 The Office of the Secretary of State has a Kids Page.
 Information is available about special places in the state for kids.
+Agriculture in the Classroom has information for teachers and students.
 NOAA has a special page for kids.
 More fun places for kids can be found at Family Days Out.
 The U.S. Mint has a special Kids Page.
 L IS FOR LAKES, LIBRARIES, & LIGHTHOUSES

 img alt="Picture of Library materials" src="http://statesaz4.webs.com/az4g/libraries.jpg"> Public LIBRARIES are located throughout Missouri.
 The State Library is in Jefferson City.
 The Harry S. Truman Presidential Library and Museum was the 1st presidential library to be created under the provisions of the 1955 Presidential Libraries Act, and is one of 12 presidential libraries administered by the National Archives and Records Administration.
 The Laura Ingalls Wilder Home is where the author did her writing.
 The Kansas City Library Community Bookshelf has book spines approximately 25 feet by 9 feet showcasing 22 titles.
 Missouri has a State Poet Laureate and celebrates National Poetry Month.